Close

 • Innovation risk – the inherent uncertainty of bringing any new product or service to market.
 Also referred to as infringement risk, it is now virtually impossible to know whether your latest products infringe patents owned by others.

-• NPE risk – non-practising entities (NPEs) have been around for over 20 years, and while the legal environment has curtailed the worst excesses of this risk, it remains a permanent feature of the patent risk landscape.
+• NPE risk – non-practicing entities (NPEs) have been around for over 20 years, and while the legal environment has curtailed the worst excesses of this risk, it remains a permanent feature of the patent risk landscape.
 Immune from counter-assertion, NPEs merit their own category.

 • Assertion risk – reflecting the shift towards portfolio licensing, and away from disputes over individual patents.
 This used to be captured within Innovation risk, it now dictates a different approach and is therefore given a class of its own.